Meet the Team

 Quest Center Director

 Colleen Russell started working for BALANCE4Kids in April of 2003 after graduating from UCSC.
 That December she took the idea of starting a social skills group for children and young adults with special needs to Vicky George, where it was met with great enthusiasm and support.
-For the last 15 years Colleen has had the pleasure to work with the most incredible individuals and their families, alongside incredibly talented staff at Kid Quest s the Director of Kid Quest.
+For the last 15 years Colleen has had the pleasure to work with the most amazing individuals and their families, alongside the incredibly talented staff at Kid Quest as the Director of Kid Quest.
 In February of 2016 Colleen became the Director of the Quest Adult Day Program, and has the privilege of witnessing several original Kid Quest participants’ transition from childhood to adulthood there.
 Colleen became a Therapeutic Crisis Intervention trainer in October of 2016, and provides behavior support to BALANCE4Kids aides in the schools.
 In her spare time Colleen loves to play with her two young daughters, bake, read, garden and walk alongside East Cliff with her family.